 - Setting the Hook: Feel a tug?
 That’s your cue!
 Set the hook with a confident, upward motion.
 Get ready, as these fish love to put up a good fight.

 - Playing the Game: Keep the line tight but be ready for some dramatic runs.
 It’s a delicate dance of give and take.
 Use your reel’s drag to tire the fish out, but be gentle – you don’t want to break that line.
+This is my favorite part.

 Handling and Conservation

 - Handling with Respect: These fish can be tough, with sharp teeth to match.
 Handle them with care, and if you’re planning to release, do it gently to ensure they swim away healthy.
+I do not touch the fish, I pull it near and then remove hook with a twist, then they swim away.

 - Enjoy and Preserve: Remember, fishing isn’t just about the catch; it’s about connecting with nature.
 Enjoy every moment and practice catch-and-release whenever possible to keep the ecosystem thriving.